markusmobius/Crowdsourcr/doc/index.rst

 "Credentials."
 There should be a button which says "Create Credentials".
 Click it, then select "OAuth Client ID".
 You will be prompted to first set up your OAuth consent screen.
-Enter the minimal amount of information that will let you pass to the next screen plus the "Homepage URL".
-Note carefully the trailing slash in the "Homepage URL" and the ``http`` rather than ``https``..
+Enter the minimal amount of information that will let you pass to the next screen.
 On the next screen select "Web application", choose a name and click "Create".
 Enter information similar to that in the following image, replacing the domain appropriately.
 Note carefully the trailing slash in the "Authorized Redirect URI" and the ``http`` rather than ``https``.
 Authentication will not work if either of these are missing.

 .. figure:: /static/doc_img/crowdsourcer_google_oauth.png
    :alt: Example configuration for an OAuth client id for Crowdsourcer.